Get

 Our cats can absorb essential oils from their skin or orally, so are diffusers safe to use?
 Will simply smelling a scent harm your pet?
 It could.
 If you’re using what’s known as a passive diffuser (reed diffuser, motorized diffuser, or heat diffuser), it can emit a fragrance strong enough to cause respiratory irritation in your pet.

 If that occurs, your cat can experience vomiting, drooling, watery eyes, or difficulty breathing.
 The first step is to move your cat to an area with fresh air.
-Then, call your vet.
+Then, call a vet.
 You’ll need to rush to the vet’s office if your cat is having breathing problems.

 There are also active diffusers (i.e., nebulizing diffusers or ultrasonic diffusers), which are even more likely to harm your cat.
 They emit particles of essential oil into the air that can irritate your cat’s respiratory system and settle on their fur and skin, which can be ingested when your pet begins to groom.
 This can lead to vomiting, drooling, wobbliness, tremors, low heart rate, and liver failure.